Floriano Peixoto: Legacy

-He is often referred to as "The Consolidator of the Republic", "The Iron Marshal".
+He is often referred to as "the Consolidator of the Republic" and "the Iron Marshal".
 He left the presidency on 15 November 1894.

 Despite the radically different views on his presidency at the time, later generations of Brazilians would eventually regard his dictatorial rule as necessary and more preferable than a never ending cycle of civil war and unrest.

 Nossa Senhora do Desterro, the capital of the state of Santa Catarina, was renamed Florianópolis after the defeat of the federalist rebels in the city by the troops of Marshal Floriano Peixoto at the end of the Federalist Revolution.